Black-Ice1104/real-estate-marketplace/README.md

         - SellHouse.js
         - SellLand.js
     - Dashboard.js
+- AdView.js: manage the layout of ad view when clicking into the ad card
-- Home: manage the layout of Home page
+- Home.js: manage the layout of Home page
-- Login: manage the layout of Login page
+- Login.js: manage the layout of Login page
-- Register: manage the layout of Registration page
+- Register.js: manage the layout of Registration page
 #### 6. context/
 - auth.js
     - store user info and token after successful login